eWaterCycle/infra/README.md

 An application on the SURF Research cloud is provisioned by running an Ansible playbook (research-cloud-plugin.yml).

-In addition to the standard VM storage, additional read-only datasets are mounted at `/mnt/data` from dCache using rclone.
+In addition to the standard VM storage, additional read-only datasets are mounted at `/data/shared` from a file server.
 They may contain things like:

 - climate data, see <https://ewatercycle.readthedocs.io/en/latest/system_setup.html#download-climate-data>
 - observation